DataLab: A Unified Platform for LLM-Powered Business Intelligence: Background

 \subsection{LLM-based Agents for BI}

 LLM-based agents are autonomous systems powered by LLMs that can perceive environments, execute tasks, make decisions, and interact with users in complex contexts~\cite{xie2024openagents}.
-These agents comprise profiling, memory, planning, and action modules, which respectively define the agent’s role, facilitate operations in dynamic environments through recall and future action planning, and convert decisions into outputs~\cite{wang2024survey}.
+These agents comprise profiling, memory, planning, and action modules, which respectively define the agent's role, facilitate operations in dynamic environments through recall and future action planning, and convert decisions into outputs~\cite{wang2024survey}.
 In BI scenarios, agents receive users' NL queries and then perform data preparation, analysis, and visualization.
-By interpreting execution results, they can iteratively complete many BI tasks such as data transformation~\cite{DBLP:conf/icde/ZhangGCS24} and insight generation~\cite{DBLP:journals/corr/abs-2404-01644}.
-Moreover, equipped with vision language models (VLMs)~\cite{DBLP:journals/pami/ZhangHJL24}, agents can even generate GUI operations for enterprise applications (\eg BigQuery, Airflow)~\cite{2024-spider2v}, which further augments their capabilities for more complex BI workflows.
-Below, we list some typical tasks that can be streamlined by LLM-based agents at each BI stage: